masonyoungblood/CattleBrandABM/README.md

   #create empty vector of angles
   angle_nums <- rep(0, 4)

   #iterate through the components
   for(j in 1:length(brand_nums[!is.na(brand_nums)])){
+    #if the component is not a letter
     #check if there are any characters that are different between the actual component and it's index (indicates rotation)
     temp <- as.numeric(setdiff(strsplit(all_poss_components$rot[match(brands$brand[[i]][j], all_poss_components$rot)], split = "")[[1]],
                                strsplit(all_poss_components$index[match(brands$brand[[i]][j], all_poss_components$rot)], split = "")[[1]]))

-    #if there are, replace the correspond 0 in the vector of angles
+    #if there are, replace the corresponding 0 in the vector of angles
     if(length(temp) > 0){angle_nums[j] <- temp}
   }